 10 Minutes Number Games for Children

 Snakes and Ladders: This classical board game doubles up as a great number game.
-It is super for Number recognition, Subitizing and Counting.
-For older kids, you can introduce manipulative like addition.
-In fact, it is just the apt way to teach a young child how to identify numbers and add them.
+It is amazing for Number recognition, subitizing and Counting.
+For older kids, you can introduce manipulative like addition or subtraction.
+In fact, it is just an apt way to teach a young child how to identify numbers and add them.
 For younger children who still cannot read the numbers, it is a great fun way to teach up-down, left-right and build their sense of direction.
 And all this number learning takes less than 10minutes.

 Calendar Bingo: Make use of old calendars lying around the house for playing Number Bingo.
 It is the number game to teach counting and number recognition up to 30.
 Time Spend: 5-10minutes.